acnolan2/Open_data_mashup/Documentation/Data_Documentation_HealthAtlas.md

 ######Data Format

-- This will be likely a CSV file.
+- These files are all CSV files.

 ###Variables

-######Variable name: "Neighborhood"
-- This column is the name of a neighborhood in the City of Chicago
-- Data type: String
-- Missing values: Unknown

-######Variable name: "Median Income"
-- This column represents the median income represented in the this neighborhood
-- Data type: String
-- Missing values: Unknown

-######Variable name: "Placehold"
+######Variable name: "Number"
-- Unknown
+- In each file this column name represents the health indicator of interest.
+It is either the amount of unemployment within subcategories of the population, it is the amount of crime committed within a neighborhood within a set period of time, or the median income of all residents.
 - Data type: String
 - Missing values: Unknown